-The Academic Affairs Committee (AAC) has the authority to recommend to the Faculty Senate policies pertaining to academic affairs, and to determine such policies subject to review by the Senate, in such matters as the following:
+The Academic Affairs Committee (AAC) has the authority to recommend to the Common Council-Faculty Senate policies pertaining to academic affairs, and to determine such policies subject to review by the council, in such matters as the following:

 - The Mission of the University: The committee shall regularly review the mission and the long-range goals of the university and may recommend changes in both.